TypesettingTools/Myaamori-Aegisub-Scripts/README.md

 All `ass.document.Document` properties and methods are available directly from the `subdigest.Subtitles` object, including the `events` and `styles` objects.

-Note that at the current point in time most operations are perform in-place, meaning that there is no way to undo a change.
+Note that at the current point in time most operations are performed in-place, meaning that there is no way to undo a change.

 ### Examples